sujunmin/SQLServerTraceFileParser/README.md

 2. Build Table `$TraceFileData` in `$AuditDB` by using `TraceFileData.sql`.
 3. Set up arguments in `TraceFileParser.ps1`.
 4. Run and Test.
+5. Use `SaveTraceFile.ps1` to save data into files.

 ## To-Do
 1. Alert mail content need to be html for clearifing output.